ruby-mutiny/mutiny/README.md

 * Consume a "diff", compute new results for impacted files, and merge into previous round of results

     * Get incrementality.feature passing:
+      * Current idea: Can the change detector be a separate component?
+The results of which can then be used to configure mutiny so that it only analyses those units which have changed.
+Given a folder "spec" this new component would return the list of specs that need to be analysed.
+(Eventually, this component would be given a set of units and possibly a set of existing mutants and would return a new set of mutants that need to be analysed.
+The new set of mutants is likely to be a subset of the existing mutants, but might also contain some new mutants).

       * Next step to passing feature is to determine impacted files:

             g = Git.open(dir)